Leslie Charteris: Origin of Simon Templar

 Charteris's third novel, Meet the Tiger (1928), introduced his most famous creation, Simon Templar.
 However, in his 1980 introduction to a reprint by Charter Books, Charteris indicated he was dissatisfied with the work, suggesting its only value was as the start of the long-running Saint series.
 Occasionally, he chose to ignore the existence of Meet the Tiger altogether and claimed that the Saint series actually began with the second volume, Enter the Saint (1930); an example of this can be found in the introduction Charteris wrote to an early 1960s edition of Enter the Saint published by Fiction Publishing Company (an imprint of Doubleday).

 Charteris wrote a few other books, including a novelization of his screenplay for the Deanna Durbin mystery-comedy Lady on a Train, and the English translation of Juan Belmonte: Killer of Bulls by Manuel Chaves Nogales.
-However, his lifework – at least in the literary world – consisted primarily of Simon Templar Saint adventures, which were presented in the novel, novella, and short-story formats over the next 35 years.
+However, his lifework – at least in the literary world – consisted primarily of Simon Templar Saint adventures, which were presented in novel, novella, and short-story formats over the next 35 years.
 From 1963 onward, other authors ghost-wrote the stories, while Charteris acted as an editor, approving stories and making revisions when needed.

 Move to the United States

 Charteris relocated to the United States in 1932, where he continued to publish short stories and also became a writer for Paramount Pictures, working on the George Raft film Midnight Club.
 Charteris also wrote scripts for Alex Raymond's newspaper comic Secret Agent X-9 in 1935 to 1936.
 One story was drawn by Raymond, and the other two by Raymond's successor Charles Flanders.

 However, Charteris was excluded from permanent residency in the United States because of the Chinese Exclusion Act, a law which prohibited immigration for persons of "50% or greater" Oriental blood.
 As a result, Charteris was continually forced to renew his six-month temporary visitor's visa.
-Eventually, an act of Congress personally granted his daughter and him the right of permanent residence in the United States, with eligibility for naturalization, which he later completed in 1946.
+Eventually, an act of Congress granted both Charteris and his daughter the right of permanent residence in the United States, with eligibility for naturalization, which he completed in 1946.
 After two decades, he permanently resettled in England with his wife.